How you can prevent fires

 - store any items on your balcony that might catch fire.
 If a fire does break out on your balcony, there is a bigger risk of it spreading if there are items the fire can spread to.

-We recommend you keep your balcony completely clear, but we understand that isn't practical for everybody.
+We recommend you keep your balcony completely clear, but we understand that is not practical for everybody.

 Take a look at your balcony now - is there anything you could remove to make it safer and reduce the risk of a fire starting.